dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 ## Projected Resident Students Plan
-The students moved as well as reported in the statistics window are those that were included or not included by choice in the development of the enrollment projections being referenced in the plan.
-For example, if special education students were excluded from the projections, they will not be in the forecasted numbers used in the boundary plan.
+The students moved as well as reported in the statistics window are those that were included or not included by choice in the development of the enrollment forecasts being referenced in the plan.
+For example, if special education students were excluded from the forecasts, they will not be in the forecasted numbers used in the boundary plan.